jay-aiplanet/CA-Doc/README.md

 ```
 Make sure to replace "cluster-Name" with your cluster name.

+if you already have an IAM OIDC provider for your cluster and you can skip the next step

 2. Create an IAM OIDC identity provider for your cluster with the following command.

 ```